tejzpr/ordered-concurrently/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/tejzpr/ordered-concurrently)](https://goreportcard.com/report/github.com/tejzpr/ordered-concurrently)

 # Ordered Concurrently
-A ligrary for parallel processing with ordered output in Go.
+A library for parallel processing with ordered output in Go.
 This module processes work concurrently / in parallel and returns output in a channel in the order of input.
 It is useful in concurrently / parallelly processing items in a queue, and get output in the order provided by the queue.

 # Usage
 ## Get Module